Job and Internship Search Resources

 Interviews

 The SAR method is a structured manner of responding to a behavioral-based interview question by discussing the specific situation, action, and results.
-It is important to tell the story and give relevant examples.
-Be as specific as possible at all times, without rambling or including too much information.
+It is important to provide a brief overview of the story, with relevant examples.
+Be as specific as possible, without rambling or including too much information.

-- Situation: Describe a specific event or situation, not a generalized description of things in the past.
-Give enough detail to provide understanding of the situation for the interviewer.
+- Situation: Describe a specific event or situation, not a generalized description of past experiences.
+Give enough detail to provide the interviewer with clear insight.
 This situation can be from a previous job, volunteer experience, or any relevant event.

 - Action: Describe the actions completed to address the situation.
 Use the word “I,” not “we” when describing actions.